HMLA-369: Post Vietnam

-Gulf War & the 1990s
+Gulf War and the 1990s

 In 1990, HMLA-369 was one of the squadrons chosen as the HMLA component of Marine Aircraft Group 70 (MAG-70) in support of Operation Desert Shield.
-The Gunfighters advanced team arrived in Saudi Arabia on August 16, 1990, operating as the first Marine Light Attack Helicopter Squadron in theater.
+The Gunfighters advanced team arrived in Saudi Arabia on 16 August 1990, operating as the first Marine Light Attack Helicopter Squadron in theater.

 During Desert Shield the Gunfighters were called to war.
 Throughout the war, the Gunfighters distinguished themselves both in the planning and execution phases of the air and ground wars.
 On 10 March 1991, the Gunfighters departed Saudi Arabia, returning to Camp Pendleton.
 In November, the Gunfighters received the MCAA Squadron of the Year Award.
 Numerous officers and crew were decorated for valor, most notable the Commanding Officer, Michael M. "Spot" Kurth, who was awarded the Navy Cross.